agiletodd/agiletodd.github.io/_posts/2016-02-22-Tuckmans-stages-of-group-development.md

 The team has reached the mecca of high performance and self-organization.
 They are able to operate as a cohesive unit and are driven to be successful as a unit.

 ### Conclusion
 It is not uncommon for teams to jump between stages.
 A good team will recognize this and self correct to rally to the performing stage.
-ScrumMaster's can lend a hand by recognizing where teams presently exist in this model and facilitate to get them to the next level.
+ScrumMasters can lend a hand by recognizing where teams presently exist in this model and facilitate to get them to the next level.
 Note, this is a Scrum Team responsibility the ScrumMaster can only facilitate.

 Reference: [Wikipedia](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)